threader/PC-Tuning/docs/post-install.md

             - ``pingsender.exe``
             - ``updater.exe``

-        - If you would like to set the search engine to Google, open [this link](https://www.linuxmint.com/searchengines.php), scroll to the bottom, click the Google icon & right click the URL to add the search engine to settings.
+        - If you would like to set the search engine to Google, open [this link](https://www.linuxmint.com/searchengines.php), scroll to the bottom, click the Google icon & right click the URL to add the search engine to settings

         - Recommended ``about:config`` changes (enter about:config in the URL box).
-Thanks to Dato for initially sharing these.
+Thanks to Dato for initially sharing these

             - **Enable Compact Mode**